david-cako/T430-Hackintosh/README.md

 ####USB drive prep:

 - Go through the [standard UniBeast process](http://www.tonymacx86.com/threads/unibeast-install-os-x-el-capitan-on-any-supported-intel-based-pc.172672/) to create a bootable OSX installer.
+Keep in mind that this guide targets a 10.11.5 El Capitan installation.
+Other versions will likely require some additional work.

 - Replace `/EFI/CLOVER/config.plist` with the one included in this repo.